 In the centuries before settlement, Oneida County was completely wooded and waterways afforded the easiest travel.
 As a result the Oneida Indian Nation, one of the Six Nations of the Iroquois, located on the western part of the County.
 French, English and Dutch traders knew this land was the key to controlling the fur trade from the west and as access to developing colonial agricultural settlements in the east.
 For these reasons fortifications were built in the Rome and Utica areas and significant battles and raids were carried out from the early 1700's to the conclusion of the Revolutionary War.

-Following the Revolutionary War, New England farmers who had traveled and fought along the Mohawk River, came back to clear and settle more promising lands.
-Hugh White who settled Whitestown in 1784 was one; Jedediah Sanger founder of New Hartford was another.
-So was Moses Foote of Clinton and James Dean of Westmoreland.
+Following the Revolutionary War, New England farmers who had traveled and fought along the Mohawk River, came back to clear and settle this more promising land.
+Hugh White who settled Whitestown in 1784; Jedediah Sanger, founder of New Hartford, Moses Foote, founder of Clinton and James Dean of Westmoreland.